Data Protection Policy

 Any individual who suspects that a Personal Data Breach has occurred due to the theft or exposure of Personal Data should immediately notify their manager, who should immediately notify the Board of Directors, providing a description of what occurred.

-The Jakub Kohout LTD manager will investigate all reported incidents to confirm whether or not a Personal Data Breach has occurred.
+The Jakub Kohout manager will investigate all reported incidents to confirm whether or not a Personal Data Breach has occurred.
 If a Personal Data Breach is confirmed, the manager will follow the relevant procedure based on the criticality and quantity of the Personal Data involved.
-For severe Personal Data Breaches, the Jakub Kohout LTD Board of Directors will initiate and chair an emergency response team to coordinate and manage the Personal Data breach.
-Where required by legislation, the Jakub Kohout LTD Director will report the breach to the Information Commissioner’s Office.
+For severe Personal Data Breaches, the Jakub Kohout Board of Directors will initiate and chair an emergency response team to coordinate and manage the Personal Data breach.
+Where required by legislation, the Jakub Kohout Director will report the breach to the Information Commissioner’s Office.

-All inquiries about this policy, including requests for exceptions or changes should be directed in the first instance to the Jakub Kohout LTD manager and any consequent amendments should be approved by the Board of Directors.
+All inquiries about this policy, including requests for exceptions or changes should be directed in the first instance to the Jakub Kohout manager and any consequent amendments should be approved by the Board of Directors.

 4.2 Effective Date